 11 EFRAG is aware, that in order to be able to prepare a set of financial statements, it is necessary to have some kind of boundary between those economic activities that should be reflected in the financial statements and those that should not.
 However, EFRAG does not think it is clear how 'objectively distinguished' is intended to operate.
 Is it effectively another form of words to describe by 'reference to facts and circumstances' or is 'objectively' here referring to some specific characteristic?
-We think the IASB should clarify how this feature is intended to be applied in practice.
+We think the IASB should clarify what is intended with this element of the description of a reporting entity.